Gervonte/gervonte/README.md

 📍 From 🇧🇸 The Bahamas | Currently based in the U.S.

 ### 🚀 What I'm Working On
-Interview Prep Videos,
+- Interview Prep Videos
-Music & Music-Related Software & Content
+- Music & Music-Related Software & Content
+- Personal Finance Tools

 ### 🛠️ Tech Stack